 My sister-in-law told me these mini treats were better than actual cheesecake.
 Plus, there were none left – a telltale sign that this was a successful recipe!

 This dessert is no bake and all comes together in a food processor.
 That means it’s easy to whip together and leaves very little mess.
-And no need to heat up the oven, so it’s perfect for those hot summer days!

 The first step in creating this treat is making the crust.
-The crust is made from gluten-free oats (regular work too if you are not avoiding gluten), coconut flakes, cinnamon, salt, coconut oil, dates, and a touch of maple syrup.
+The crust is made from gluten-free oats (regular work too if you are not avoiding gluten), coconut flakes, pecans, cinnamon, salt, coconut oil, dates, and a touch of maple syrup.

 To make the crust, first add the dates to the food processor to form a thick paste.
 Remove the pulverized dates from the food processor and set aside.
 Add in the oats, salt, and coconut flakes and blend until the ingredients are broken down.
 Add in the remaining ingredients, including the date paste, and process until it all comes together to form a wet sand like consistency.